hologramkrypt/soma/README.md

 ***Soma*** is the main "brain" of my workstation.
 This repository is meant to serve as a guide to installing, as well as a hub for information on my current workflow.

 Everything is focused on striking a balance of privacy as well as usability.
-I run a personal media server, as well as a gaming PC, a mini pc, and my homelab through this.
+I run a personal media server, as well as a gaming PC, a mini pc, and my homelab.
+This is the central hub where I can probe into any one of them.
 You are meant to change things to fit your taste, and make it yours.

 ---